MnkyArts/godrays-vue/README.md

 A stunning and customizable God Rays (Light Rays) effect component for Vue applications.
 Create atmospheric lighting effects with ease, perfect for adding dramatic flair to your web projects.

+> This component is a Vue implementation inspired by and based on the original [Framer University](https://framer.university/) [Light Rays](https://framer.university/resources/light-rays-component-for-framer) component.
+Special thanks to Framer University for their excellent original work.

 ## ✨ Features

 - 🎨 Multiple color modes (single, multi, random)